-In Lake Ouachita, you can find craspedacusta sowerbii – freshwater jellyfish that don’t pose a threat to humans.
-They are truly a sight to behold, being small (1 inch in diameter) and translucent with white and green tints.
+In Lake Ouachita, you can find craspedacusta sowerbii – freshwater jellyfish that don’t threaten humans.
+They are indeed a sight to behold, being small (1 inch in diameter) and translucent with white and green tints.
 You can see them from late May to October while scuba diving or swimming.

 Are there alligators in Lake Ouachita?

 There are alligators on the Ouachita River, but so far, there have been no alligator sightings in Lake Ouachita State Park.
-Alligators populate the southern half of Arkansas, as the north is too cold for them.
+Alligators populate the southern half of Arkansas, as the north is too cold.
 They are most common in Millwood State Park and Arkansas Post National Memorial.
-Interestingly, alligators don’t attack humans, as decades have passed since the last human attack.
+Interestingly, American alligator doesn’t attack humans, as decades have passed since the last human attack.

 Can you find largemouth bass, smallmouth bass, and striped bass in Lake Ouachita?

-Yes, largemouths, smallmouths, and striped bass are abundant in Lake Ouachita.
+Largemouths, smallmouths, and striped bass are abundant in Lake Ouachita.
 An Arkansas angler only needs a license and the right gear.
-Naturally, finding the right season is also important.
+Naturally, finding the right season is also essential.